BCR2200/hexfecta/README.md

 ## Prerequisites

-1. **Python**: The script requires Python installed on your machine.
+1. **Python**: The script requires Python 3 is installed on your machine.

 ## Setup Instructions